-The pearl of the North of India, this is a very fine long grain, highly aromatic rice grown in the foothills of the Himalaya mountains.
+The pearl of the North of India, this is a very fine long grain, highly aromatic and semi translucent rice grown in the foothills of the Himalaya mountains.
 The better varieties are aged for a year before being sold.

 Patna Rice, Parimal Rice

 Patna Rice is a native of Bihar State.
 Patna is the capital of Bihar, lying on the southern bank of Ganges river, where other rivers (Ghagra Stone and Gandak) merge with Ganges making it look like a vast sea of fresh flowing water.
-The soil of the plains and the weather are responsible for the mild flavor and texture.
+The soil of the plains and the weather are responsible for the mild flavour and texture.
 Patna Rice is a long grain (over 6 mm) rice, about 4 times the length than the width.
-Patna Rice is even longer than Basmati Rice.
 When cooked, the rice is fluffy and the grains do not stick together.
-During the British occupation, Patna Rice was favorite of the British.
+During the British occupation, Patna Rice was favourite of the British.

 Rosa Matta Rice, Puzhukkalari, Chambaavari (Red Rice)

 A red rice common in Kerala and other parts of the Konkani coast.
 Also called Puzhukkalari and Chambaavari.
 See here for details.

 Medium grain rices grown in Andhra Pradesh (Sona Masuri) and Tamil Nadu (Ponni).